Meteorologist Brad Nitz

 In 2009 Brad won the Excellence Award from the Atlanta chapter of the American Meteorological Society for “Outstanding and innovative live team coverage” of severe weather.

 Guiding viewers through North Georgia's tornado outbreaks, snow and ice storms, and flooding in recent years rank as career highlights, along with covering hurricanes Katrina and Rita nationwide for NBC News during the historic hurricane season of 2005.

 Brad graduated from Florida State University with a degree in Meteorology.
 He holds the Certified Broadcast Meteorologist (CBM) designation from the American Meteorological Society.
 The CBM is the highest certification a broadcast meteorologist can obtain and replaces the old AMS seal of approval.
 Click here for more information.

 Relatively few meteorologists have completed this rigorous certification and Brad is one of the first 90 meteorologists in the country to do so.
 This means you can count on Brad to bring you the most accurate and dependable weather forecasts during severe weather or sunshine and everything in between.

-Prior to joining WSB-TV, Brad forecasted the weather for national cable network MSNBC and NBC WeatherPlus.
+Prior to joining WSB-TV, Brad forecasted the weather for NBC News.
 Brad has worked much of his early career forecasting hurricanes and tornadoes in Florida at stations in Orlando and Jacksonville.